marvioncriddle/pw-checker-app/README.md

       ```

 3. **Set Up GitHub Repository**:
-    - Created a GitHub repository ([repository link here](https://github.com/marvioncriddle/pw-checker-app)) and cloned it onto the VM.
+    - Created a GitHub repository and cloned it onto the VM.
     - Configured Git for version control and generated SSH keys to connect securely with GitHub.

 4. **Password Checker Script**: Developed a password checker script (`pwcheck.py`) to evaluate password strength through both basic regex rules and zxcvbn's advanced checking capabilities.
 Here’s a sample of the basic validation function: